tiwong/tiwong.github.io/maths.md

 3. The balanced Voronoi formula for GL(*n,F*) (with G. Cherubini).

-4. On mock automorphic forms [Draft!](MockAutBPS.pdf)
+4. On mock automorphic forms; [Draft!](MockAutBPS.pdf)

+6. Overconvergent L-packets and eigenvarieties (with B. Balasubramanyam).
+Preprint available upon request.

 ### Papers

-6. Overconvergent L-packets and eigenvarieties (with B. Balasubramanyam).
-Preprint.

-5. A higher-weight Gross-Zagier formula on Shimura curves (with Y. Elias) Submitted; <a href="https://arxiv.org/abs/1708.05820">ArXiv</a>.
+5. Heights of CM-cyles and derivatives of L-series (with Y. Elias).
+Submitted; <a href="https://arxiv.org/abs/1708.05820">ArXiv</a>.

-4. Biases in prime factorizations and Liouville functions for arithmetic progressions (with P. Humphries and S. Shekatkar) Submitted;  <a href="https://arxiv.org/abs/1704.07979">ArXiv</a>.
+4. Biases in prime factorizations and Liouville functions for arithmetic progressions (with P. Humphries and S. Shekatkar).
+Submitted;  <a href="https://arxiv.org/abs/1704.07979">ArXiv</a>.
 [Updated version](ParityFinal.pdf)

-3. Eisenstein cocycles over imaginary quadratic fields I: Values of L-functions (with J. Flórez and C. Karabulut) Submitted;  <a href="https://arxiv.org/abs/1611.08565">ArXiv</a>.
+3. Eisenstein cocycles over imaginary quadratic fields I: Values of L-functions (with J. Flórez and C. Karabulut).
+Submitted;  <a href="https://arxiv.org/abs/1611.08565">ArXiv</a>.

 2. On smoothing singularities of elliptic orbital integrals on GL(n) and Beyond Endoscopy (with O.E.
 Gonzalez, C.H.
 Kwan, S.J.
-Miller, R. Van Peski) Submitted; <a href="https://arxiv.org/abs/1608.05938">ArXiv</a>.
+Miller, R. Van Peski).
+Submitted; <a href="https://arxiv.org/abs/1608.05938">ArXiv</a>.

 1. Lower bounds for Weil's Explicit Formula via Selberg's Trace Formula.
 Submitted; <a href="https://arxiv.org/abs/1608.02296">ArXiv</a>.